Experian Review 2025: Is the Free Credit Monitoring Service Good? [Tested]

 Is Experian safe to use?

-Experian uses two-factor authentication (2FA) during login by sending you a code via text or phone call.
+Experian at least offers two-factor authentication (2FA) during login by sending you a code via text or phone call.
 You’ll then need to input that code when you log in.
-We also found that Experian logged us out automatically if we were idle for 5 minutes, so that’s another level of protection.

 Experian customer support